 We allow a maximum of 25 privileged hunters a year on Melorani.
 This is to ensure top quality trophy animals on a sustainable basis as well as personalized service second to none. the proof is in the continued yield of quality trophies year after year.
 Request references as we have many each year.

 Owner and operator, Stewart Dorrington has had the honor of serving as President to the Professional Hunters Association of South Africa for three years, voted as such by his fellow professional hunters in South Africa.
 (2005-2007) The integrity of this operation is out the top drawer.
 He also received the PHASA award for service to the industry in 2008 and in 2009 he again won the trophy of the year award for the magificent 35 1/2 waterbuck bull taken by a client on Melorani.
 Stewart is married to Bronwyn and they have 2 boys Roscoe and Richard.

 Hunters are encouraged to bring their families as there is much for them to see and do.
 Game drives and game walks are popular as is sitting in a blind at a waterhole with a camera in hand.
 Melorani is an ornithologist's paradise with over 250 species of birds on record.
 In addition to experiencing Melorani, we can organize shopping for gemstones including diamonds and tanzanites.
 Our contact will give you prices better than the international wholesale prices and it is all legal.
 It is not a bad hunting insurance for the men if they plan to return to Africa without their wives!!
 We also can take you to curio wholesalers or you can buy from dealers on the side of the road on the way back to Johannesburg.
 Outings to Sun City can be arranged, as well as other nearby places that reflect the unique culture of the area.
 It would be a mistake to leave your family behind.

 Hunting and blinds: Most of the hunting is done from carefully constructed blinds although walk and stalk is also encouraged.
 There are pit blinds, ground blinds, elevated box blinds, pop up blinds as well as tree stands all strategically placed as to give the hunter the best opportunity for that clean kill shot.
-We can accommodate both compound and traditional bowhunters, whether right or left handed, big or small.
+We can accommodate compound, crossbows and traditional bowhunters, whether right or left handed, big or small.
 Most shots are within 20 yards.